jackpmastrangelo/GalaAPI/README.md

 `Note:` All endpoints will return 500 if something goes wrong and the action is unrecoverable.

 `Note:` All endpoints marked as (Secure) require being logged in to access, and therefore should accept the authentication key as a String in the header as well.
 These will return a 403 Forbidden if unauthenticated.
+For responses other than 200 you should add a header "gala-message" that gives the client more information.

 ### Login
 `URL:` /login `HTTP Method`: POST